williamsconcepts/personal-site/content/tutorials/keep-your-sqaut-low-and-standard-high/index.md

 ---

-## KEEP YOUR SQUATS LOW AND YOUR STANDARDS HIGH.
+## KEEP YOUR SQUATS LOW AND YOUR STANDARDS HIGH

 > This sentence could mean a lot of things.